mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Laws of thought
 Laws of thought are the 3 fundamental laws, *the law of identity*, *the law of non-contradiction* and *the law of excluded middle*, often considered as the basis of rational discourse itself.
 These rules have been known and accepted in logic for centuries, until the modern logicians placed them under detailed scrutiny, which resulted in inventions of new kinds of logic that exercised strict control regarding the three fundamental laws.

+## Lindström's theorem
+In mathematical logic, Lindström's theorem (named after Swedish logician Per Lindström, who published it in 1969) states that first-order logic is the strongest logic (satisfying certain conditions, e.g. closure under classical negation) having both the (countable) compactness property and the (downward) Löwenheim-Skolem property.

 ## Logic
 Logic is the study of rules of inference that allow deriving a conclusion from premises.

-## Logical Connectives
+## Logical connectives
-Logical connectives (logical operators) are symbols or words used to connect sentences in a grammatically valid way, such that the value of the compound sentence produced depends only on that of the original sentences and on the meaning of the connective.
-Logical connectives include negation (¬), conjunction (∧), inclusive disjunction (∨), exclusive disjunction (⊕), biconditional (⇔), implication (⇒), NAND (↑), NOR (↓), sometimes even parentheses.
+Logical connectives or logical operators are symbols or strings used to connect logical formulas in a grammatically valid way, such that the value of the compound formula depends only on the values of comprising formulas and on the meaning of the connective.

+Logical connectives include negation (¬), conjunction (∧), inclusive disjunction (∨), exclusive disjunction (⊕), biconditional (⇔), implication (⇒), NAND (↑), NOR (↓), etc.

+## Logical constant
+A logical constant (aka logical symbol or constant symbol) of a formal language is a symbol that has the same semantic value under every interpretation of that language.
+Two important types of logical constants are logical connectives and logical quantifiers.
+The equality predicate (=) is also treated as a logical constant in many systems of logic.

-## Logical Consequence
+## Logical consequence
 Logical consequence (also **entailment**) is a fundamental concept in logic, which describes the relationship between statements that hold true when one statement logically follows from one or more statements.
 A valid logical argument is one in which the conclusion is entailed by the premises, because the conclusion is the consequence of the premises.

-## Logical Form
+## Logical form
 A logical form of a syntactic expression is a precisely-specified semantic version of that expression in a formal system.
 Informally, the logical form attempts to formalize a possibly ambiguous statement into a statement with a precise, unambiguous logical interpretation with respect to a formal system.

 The concept of logical form is central to logic: the validity of an argument is determined by its logical form, not by its content.
 A logical form of a syntactic expression is a precisely specified semantic version of that expression in a formal system.
 It is the formalization of possibly ambiguous statements from a natural language into, often symbolic, statements with precise unambiguous interpretation - their logical form.

-## Logical Framework
+## Logical framework
 Logical Framework provides a means to define a logic as a signature in a higher-order type theory in such a way that provability of a formula in the original logic reduces to a type inhabitation problem in the framework type theory.

 ## Logical positivism
 The positivist view was that a statement about the world could be meaningful iff it is either empirically verifiable or it can be shown to be true through logical analysis of its symbols.

-## Logical Truth
+## Logical truth
-Logical truth is one of the most fundamental concepts in logic, and there are different theories on its nature.
-A logical truth is a statement which is true, and remains true under all reinterpretations of its components other than its logical constants.
+Logical truth, one of the most fundamental concepts in logic, is a statement which is true regardless of the truth or falsity of its constituent parts (propositions).
+In other words, a logical truth is a statement which is not only true, but one which is true under all interpretations of its logical components.
+Thus, a logical truth like "if p, then p" (p ⇒ p) is a tautology.

+## Logical equivalence
+In logic, statements P and Q are said to be logically equivalent if they have the same truth value in every model.

+The logical equivalence of P and Q may be stated as P ≡ Q. The statement P ⇔ Q is more attached to material equivalence, so proper interpretation would depend on the context.
+Logical equivalence is different from material equivalence, although the two concepts are intrinsically related.

+## Material equivalence
+In logic, "if and only if" ("iff") is paraphrased by the biconditional, a logical connective between statements.
+The biconditional is true in two cases, where either both statements are true or both are false.
+The connective is biconditional (a statement of material equivalence), and can be likened to the standard material conditional ("only if", equal to "if ... then") combined with its reverse ("if"); hence the name.

 ## Mathematical logic
 Mathematical logic is an extension of symbolic logic into other areas, in particular to the study of model theory, proof theory, set theory, and computability (recursion) theory.